gsroest/gsroest.github.io/publications.markdown

 Please find my publications below, along with a list of publications that are currently being prepared or are under review.

-# Submitted, under review, and pre-prints:
+# In prep, submitted, under review, and pre-prints:

 Gurney, K. R. et al.: Real-time data-driven estimate of U.S. fossil fuel carbon dioxide emissions during the COVID-19 pandemic.
 [Pre-print]: [download](https://eartharxiv.org/repository/object/2266/download/4669/).